Summary of our market study

-As for self-reported learning and experience with musical instruments, between 35 and 40 percent of individuals claim to have learned to play an instrument at some point in their lives, although only a small fraction of them continue to play occasionally or frequently.
-Intriguingly, about half of those who have never learned express regret, suggesting a potential untapped market of aspiring musicians among the adult population.
+Between 35% and 40% of people claim to have learned to play an instrument at some point in their lives, although only a small fraction continue to play occasionally or frequently.
+Around half of those who have never learned to play an instrument regret it.

-• Buffet Crampon stands out as a beacon of artisanal excellence and heritage.
-Originating in France, this company has been crafting woodwind instruments since its inception in 1825.
-It embodies the French tradition of producing top-end quality, focusing on clarinets and other woodwind instruments that resonate with impeccable sound and quality.
-Buffet Crampon's commitment to maintaining high standards of craftsmanship has earned it an international reputation and a sizeable share in the global market.
+• Buffet Crampon is an example of excellence in craftsmanship and heritage.
+Originating in France, the company has been making wooden wind instruments since its creation in 1825.
+Buffet Crampon's commitment to maintaining high manufacturing standards has earned it an international reputation and a significant share of the world market.

 Get all the information you need